mlwhan2209/ps-sleeper-api-wrapper/Readme.md

-This is my attempt at creating a Powershell API wrapper for Sleeper.

-The purpose is to make interacting with the Sleeper API easier.
+This is my attempt at creating a Powershell API wrapper for Sleeper to make interacting with the API easier.

 To use the module, from the location you downloaded it run